zeroluck/docs/sources/articles/apache-oauth2.md

 # Apache OAuth2 using mod_ox

-mod_ox is an access control module implementing OIC+UMA and acts as Resource Server side.

 * OIC is implementing Implicit Flow of OpenID Connect specifications.
 * UMA is implementing an User-Managed Access (UMA)

 ## Big picture

-The web server plugin consists of two parts:
+The solution consists of two parts:

-* mod_ox - new apache module written in C which is loaded by httpd.
-* oxd - mediator between mod_ox and UMA Authorization server. oxd is java application.
+* oxd - a standalone Java application that acts as a mediator between the web server plugins, and the OAuth2 Authorization Servers (either OpenID Connect or UMA)
+* mod_ox - Apache module

 mod_ox defines set of custom directives for correct module configuration.
 Communication between mod_ox and oxd is made via sockets on port 8099 (Port should be configurable, 8099 should be used as default and fallback port).

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/openid_connect/oxd_overview.png?raw=true)